 Calcrete-Capped Megaflood Gravel - George, WA

-Baker (1973), following Bretz et al. (1956) and Richmond et al. (1965), described the George deposit as "pre-Bull Lake flood gravels" mostly because of the thick cap of calcrete (a paleosol of considerable age).
+Vic Baker and George Neff (Baker, 1973), following Bretz et al. (1956) and Richmond et al. (1965), described the George deposit as "pre-Bull Lake flood gravels" mostly because of the thick cap of calcrete (a paleosol of considerable age).
 Richard Waitt refers to this site as "Burke", which is the nearest rail station sign.
 Calcrete this thick requires hundreds of thousands of years to form.
 Bull Lake is a somewhat antiquated term that refers to the penultimate glacial episode preserved in the central Rocky Mountains.
-The Last Glacial Period is known there as the Pinedale glaciation, which is called the Fraser in Washington and BC (and elsewhere).
+The Last Glacial Period is known there as the Pinedale glaciation.
+We call the Pinedale the Fraser in Washington and BC.
 The Pacific Northwest sorely needs to formalize its own glacial-period terminology.
 Its high time we distinguish our record from that of the Rocky Mountains.
 "Fraser" is start, but the name just seems too Canadian for many American geologists to embrace.
 Me included.
-How about "Northwest glaciation"?
+How about "Northwest glaciation" or "Pacific glaciation"?

 Easy access.
 The gravel pit at George is an inactive and easily accessible quarry located a few steps from the pavement.
 The pit was first described by geologists many decades ago, but few details, photos, or sketches are found in their notes.

-Clasts exotic and mundane.
+Exotic and mundane.
 Clasts of fresh Miocene Columbia River Basalt and associated chunks of green-yellow opal and rusty palagonite (derived from local pillow basalt complexes) are the dominant lithologies found in the gravels at George.
 Exotic lithologies include granite and minor quartzite in cobble sizes.
 Deeply-weathered clasts of basalt are also common.

 How Many Floods?